Loading…

 Teacher, Brunswick County Early College High School

-I am completing my 22nd year of teaching high school social studies here in North Carolina and I currently live in Myrtle Beach, S.C.
-I grew up in Halifax County before attending UNCW and returning to that area to teach at SouthWest Edgecombe High School in Edgecombe County.
-After...
+I have just completed my 22nd year of teaching high school social studies here in North Carolina and I currently live in Myrtle Beach, S.C.
+I grew up in Halifax County before attending UNCW and returning to that area to teach at SouthWest Edgecombe High School in Edgecombe County...
 Read More →

 Tuesday June 9, 2026 10:45am - 11:45am EDT